turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/8-stake-pool-contract.md

 actors and the key interfaces they depend on.
 In this tutorial, we will just be scratching the surface and focus on the core staking functionality to get started.

 > The STAKE pool contract is built using a component based architecture.
-If you happen to wander into to the source code,
+If you happen to wander into the source code,
 > you will probably notice that it follows a completely different design approach to build contracts on NEAR compared to what
 > you are probably used to seeing.
 There's nothing special besides applying software engineering best practices.
 A component
 > based approach enables component reuse across contracts - and I have plans for building many.
 My plan is to eventually publish